qtproject/pyside-pyside-setup/sources/shiboken6/libshiboken/signature/signature_doc.rst

 As more applications used the signature module, different formatting of signatures was needed.
-To support that, we created the function ``create_signature``, which has a parameter to choose from some prefefined layouts.
+To support that, we created the function ``create_signature``, which has a parameter to choose from some predefined layouts.

 *typing27.py*